MicrochipTech/usb-pd-software-framework/README.md

 # **Microchip USB Power Delivery Software Framework (PSF)**

-Microchip's USB Power Delivery Software Framework (PSF) is an open-source USB Power Delivery (PD) stack that is designed to integrate any suitable powerful MCU with Microchip's [UPD350](https://www.microchip.com/wwwproducts/en/UPD350) Type-C&trade; PD controller to realize multi-port custom PD solutions.
+Microchip's USB Power Delivery Software Framework (PSF) is a light weight USB Power Delivery (PD) stack that is designed to integrate any suitable powerful MCU with Microchip's [UPD350](https://www.microchip.com/wwwproducts/en/UPD350) Type-C&trade; PD controller to realize multi-port custom PD solutions.
 The stack also supports Microchip's UPD301C standalone Type-C&trade; PD controller.

 PSF provides a range of configuration options for your custom PD design and is portable to many MCUs.
 The stack currently supports multi-port PD source application.
 Other PD features will be added to the stack in a planned fashion.